slatedocs/slate/source/includes/_notes.md

-person_ids | integer[] | An array of unique identifiers of person objects that are associated with the note. organization_ids | integer[] | An array of unique identifiers of organization objects that are associated with the note. content | string | The string containing the content of the note.
+person_ids | integer[] | An array of unique identifiers of person objects that are associated with the note. organization_ids | integer[] | An array of unique identifiers of organization objects that are associated with the note. content | string | The string containing the content of the note. creator_id | integer | The unique identifier of the person object who created the note.

 ## Create a new note
 `POST /notes`